symfony/symfony-docs/scheduler.rst

     // it in the scheduler worker (see "Efficient Management With Symfony Scheduler")
     #[AsCronTask('0 0 * * *', transports: 'async')]

-    // restricts the task to the given environment(s)
+    // schedules the task only in the given environment(s); pass an array
+    // of environment names to schedule it in several environments
     #[AsCronTask('0 0 * * *', env: 'prod')]

     // when applying this attribute to a Symfony console command, you can pass